 Grid modernization monetization

-Long-term ratepayer obligation charge bonds may provide answers
+Long-term ratepayer obligation charge of rate reduction bonds may provide answers

 By Joseph Fichera

 MODERNIZATION OF THE NORTH AMERICAN ELECTRIC power grids is crucial to grid security, reliability

 and efficiency.
 Doing so will provide economic, competitive and environmental benefits for the United

 States.
 However, it is also expensive.
 Methods must be found to easily and economically fund the

 investment.
 Fortunately, there is a time-tested, efficient way to raise funds that has survived the recent

 credit crisis.
 It is favored by respected credit agencies, investors and others as a powerful tool to lower

 In the November/December 2010 issue of Intelligent Utility (http://www.intelligentutility.com/magazine/article/172975/securing-grid), we made the basic arguments for long-term Ratepayer Obligation Charge of Rate Reduction Bonds (ROCs/RRBs) and thus will not repeat the fundamentals.
 This article covers specific measures necessary to develop and bring to market well- structured ROCs/RRBs for grid modernization.